 - Be able to show that you have applied for the jobs that you have reported in your activity report, if we ask you to do so.

 - Notify us if you change your contact details, such as address, email, or phone number.
 Letters from Arbetsförmedlingen will normally be sent to your registered address.

 - Submit correct information to your unemployment benefit office (a-kassa) and/or Försäkringskassan.

-What happens if you don’t do what you are supposed to do?
+What happens if you do not do what you are supposed to?

 If you neglect your job-seeking, prolong or cause your unemployment, you may be issued a warning or lose your compensation for one or more days.